jhpyle/docassemble/about.md

-While [A2J] and [HotDocs] may be easier for the uninitiated, authors who try to go beyond the specific use cases that the developers of [A2J] and [HotDocs] had in mind will find themselves having to devise complicated workarounds in order to achieve their goals.
+While [A2J] and [HotDocs] may be easier for the uninitiated, authors who try to go beyond the specific use cases that the developers of [A2J] and [HotDocs] had in mind will find themselves devising complicated workarounds in order to achieve their goals.
 In **docassemble**, it will never be necessary to create such workarounds.
-Most features that an author might want to add can be implemented in a simple and straightforward fashion by writing a [Python] class or inserting [Javascript] into a question, all of which can be done in a standard [YAML] interview.
-And if that is not enough, authors can modify the **docassemble** code and submit a [pull request] to include it in the latest version of **docassemble**.
+Most features that an author might want to add can be implemented in a simple and straightforward fashion by writing a [Python] class or inserting [Javascript] into a question, all of which can be done without changing **docassemble**'s code.
+And if that is not enough, authors can modify the **docassemble** code and submit a [pull request] to include the changes in the latest version of **docassemble**.

 In general, tools that offer users the ability to develop software "without writing code" actually do make users write code, just in an indirect way using a graphical user interface.
-This makes the learning curve less steep, at the expense of limiting the user's freedom once they have climbed the learning curve.  **docassemble** takes a different approach.
-It does not hide the code from the user, but tries to make writing the code as easy as possible.
+This makes the learning curve less steep at the expense of limiting the user's freedom once they have climbed the learning curve.  **docassemble** takes a different approach.
+It does not hide the code from the author.
+It tries to make writing code as easy as possible, but it does not limit what the author can do.

 In the long term, creating forms and interviews in **docassemble** is more efficient than creating them in [A2J] and [HotDocs] because: